Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 8. If you click on assign, it will connect and the message successfully will come as you can see in the image.
 ![CE PE 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1e09390c-bd99-4d0d-8b39-3bd39e9439a2)

+## CGW Global Mode
+By doing Global Mode which will be a local domain like VPN done in India.
+So India will not be able to connect to any site from a VPN, even the global site will be connected from a VPN because the local site will get fast access.
+However, connecting the global site with a VPN will increase the speed and encrypt data.

-## How to global mode in CGW
+### How to the global mode in CGW
 1. Go to CE device and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. After that go to gateway and click on cloud gateway.
 ![global 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/991733cd-4306-477e-a69e-b75589f4024b)

-3. Then select masquerade in select customer public IP.
+3. Then select masquerade in select customer public IP or if there is ab ID, you select that ID.
 ![global 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2f194765-8b8d-4db4-bb4d-9fc1f07a742d)

 4. Then select global in select mode.